abecms/recipe-elasticsearch/README.md

 You'll find also a "default" template to create regular content and already published content to ease your discovery.
 Don't hesitate to add content and test with this recipe.

 ## The autocomplete template
+name:jquery-autocomplete
 This template includes a partial containing jquery + jquery-ui autocomplete which requests your elasticsearch instance.

+A published post already exist: autocomplete.html but you can create your own post.
+You can also create a partial to add this search feature on all pages.

 ## The livesearch template
+name:jquery-livesearch
 This template uses jquery to live search blog posts on your elasticsearch instance.

+A published post already exist: livesearch.html create your own and try to create a partial you'll use on your header.

 ## The abe-elasticsearch plugin console /abe/plugin/abe-elasticsearch/console
 You'll be able to index or reindex your whole Abe website in a breeze.
 As soon as the index is finished, you'll be able to search your content on your Elasticsearch instance from the front.